powerline/powerline/docs/source/configuration/local.rst

 ``g:powerline_theme_overrides``
     Dictionary mapping theme names to theme overrides, recursively merged with contents of :file:`powerline/themes/vim/{key}.json`.
-Note that this way you can’t redefine some value (e.g. segment) in list, only the whole list
+Note that this way some value (e.g. segment) in a list cannot be redefined, only the whole list
     itself: only dictionaries are merged recursively.

 ``g:powerline_config_paths``